A walk from Farringdon to Clerkenwell

 Just along, at number 38, is the Rising Sun, an 18th century pub that was once the haunt of an infamous gang of body snatchers.
 They would drug drunken strangers and sell their bodies to the doctors and students at the nearby St Bartholomew’s Hospital who were keen to practice and learn more about human anatomy.

 Next on the right after the church is the Hand & Shears Inn – the sign on the wall outside says, “Last Ale before Newgate Public Execution”.
 Nicknamed the ‘Fist and Clippers’ by locals, it used to be popular with the cloth merchants.
-Built in 1537, it still has a very old-fashioned feel inside with dark wood partitions and if it’s open then perhaps take a look.
+Established in 1532 and rebuilt around 1850, it still has a very old-fashioned feel inside with dark wood partitions and if it’s open then perhaps take a look.
 It was from the pub’s doorway that Lord Mayors of London would declare when Bartholomew Fair was open.
 The pub was also used as the unofficial ‘court’ where licences for those wishing to trade at the fair would be granted and where the weights and measures they used would be checked for accuracy.

 We leave Cloth Fair here, so turn left opposite the Hand & Shears, and after just a few yards you’ll see another very old Smithfield tavern – The Old Red Cow.
 A sign on the wall explains that a previous landlord entertained many personalities of stage and screen here, including the likes of Peter Ustinov and Bernard Miles.

 The inn is on the corner of Long Lane which we turn left into but then after only about 50 yards cross over and turn right down Lindsey Street, (with the eastern side of the market on your left.)
-The building currently (2019) under construction on your right will be the ticket hall and station entrance to the Elizabeth Line (Crossrail), with the usual shops, offices and no doubt apartments on the floors above.
+On your right is the eastern entrance to Farringdon’s Elizabeth line station, within the ground floor of a new office building called Kaleidoscope.

 After just 50 yards or so, turn right into Charterhouse Street and after around 100 yards you come to the historic Charterhouse Square.
 Walk to the far end of the square and turn left down the side of the gardens – as you do so look out for the art deco building on your right called Florin Court; you may recognise it as Whitehaven Mansions, where Hercule Poirot lived, or at least did in the television series.
 Built in 1927 by architects who previously had worked for Edwin Lutyens, it is now Grade II listed.
 Its rather unusual ‘U’ shape was carefully chosen to allow as many apartments as possible to overlook the square.
 And with a roof garden, Jacuzzis and basement swimming pool it must be a rather nice place to live.